ildar-shaimordanov/ant-preprocessor/conditional-directives/README.md

-# ant-preprocessor
+# Conditional directives

-Primitive preprocessor for Apache Ant
+Primitive preprocessor for Apache Ant implementing conditional directives to create different versions of one product.

 ## SYNTAX